Tank Abbott: Ultimate Fighting Championship (1995–1998)

 As the first time, Abbott was invited back to the next edition of Ultimate Ultimate at December 1996.
 His first opponent was Cal Worsham, a former U.S Marine whom Tank disposed of swiftly via wrestling and punching.
 A short brawl happened after the bout when Worsham suddenly tried to attack Abbott, as Abbott had kept hitting him while the referee stopped the bout.
 Abbott's next fight met an even more brutal ending, as his opponent, Steve Nelmark, fell against the fence upon being knocked out and got his neck folded in a dangerous position.
 Despite the incident, Tank remained calm, and he was later quoted as "If that man weren't in the octagon, I would have kicked him about five times in the face.
 And I have, and I've done it many times."

 At the end of the event, Abbott met his final adversary in Don Frye himself, with the winner of the fight gaining a title shot against Dan Severn.
 Despite Frye being a superior wrestler like Severn, Abbott caught him with a hard left jab and dominated the match onwards with wild strikes, appearing as if he could win by KO at any moment.
 However, by capitalizing on a punch in which Abbott overestimated and slipped down, Frye managed to capture his back and lock a rear naked choke, winning the fight.
-Abbott claimed he made a mistake by letting Frye got his hooks in, as he would have been planning to use them to snap his ankles.
+Abbott claimed he made a mistake by letting Frye get his hooks in, as he would have been planning to use them to snap his ankles.
 For his part, Frye praised Abbott, going to say the match featured the hardest hits he received in his entire career.

 Ultimate Ultimate 1996 was the last UFC tournament in which Abbott partook, as around the same time the UFC began switching away from the tournament format.
 Abbott's fortunes declined with the arrival of better trained mixed martial artists, who posed a much bigger challenge than the previously inconsistent opponents from the earlier UFC events.
 His debut in this new format was at UFC 13 in May 1997 against Vitor Belfort, whose fast-hitting boxing style had been criticized by Abbott while doing special commentary at UFC 12.
 Abbott scored an early takedown, but moved back to trade hits with Belfort standing; this proved to be an error, as Vitor immediately overwhelmed him with punches and dropped him to all fours.
 The Brazilian kept attacking Abbott until the match was stopped.